Resettlement Project - 19 Midvale Road

 The project accepts written referrals from individuals, keyworkers at Shelter projects or from other agencies.
 There are two referral forms.
 One is to be completed by the applicant and the other by the referring agency.
-When a referral is received a key-worker is allocated who will contact the applicant to arrange an initial assessment and support planning meeting.
+When a referral is received, a key-worker is allocated and they will contact the applicant to arrange an initial assessment and support planning meeting.

 Applicants who are accepted will be supported during their stay at the resettlement project primarily by the key worker who carried out their initial assessment.
 The support offered will be tailored to their specific needs.